mui/material-ui/docs/src/pages/demos/snackbars/snackbars.md

 ![stars](https://img.shields.io/github/stars/iamhosseindhv/notistack.svg?style=social&label=Stars)
 ![npm downloads](https://img.shields.io/npm/dm/notistack.svg)

 In the following example, we demonstrate how to use [notistack](https://github.com/iamhosseindhv/notistack). notistack makes it easy to display snackbars (so you don't have to deal with open/close state of them).
-It also enables you to stack them on top of one another.
+It also enables you to stack them on top of one another (but discouraged by the specification).

 {{"demo": "pages/demos/snackbars/IntegrationNotistack.js"}}